 2. What did analytics tracking for forms and calls look like before you started using CallRail?

 Before we started using CallRail, we were using call tracking through another vendor.
 It was Marchex actually.
-At the time, Marchex didn’t offer any keyword level data associated with phone calls so the best that we could see was campaign level data.
+At the time, Marchex didn’t offer any visitor level data associated with phone calls so the best that we could see was campaign level data.

 When we moved to CallRail, it gave us the ability to tie leads more directly to the account areas that were driving those leads.
 We’re now able to see which keywords, ads, and campaigns drove phone calls and use that data to improve performance on the accounts.